rpp5/ATP-Tennis-Simulation/README.md

 ## Sample Match: Roger Federer vs Rafael Nadal (2008 Wimbledon)

 To display and test my findings, I calculated win probability and leverage at every point in the Roger Federer vs Rafael Nadal 2008 Wimbledon Final epic that went into 5 sets and was extremely close.
-The results
+The results are in the 'new_tennis_sim.ipynb' notebook.

 ## Further Study and Applications:

-While the model is quite simple, the power of simulation is immense and this model can
+While the model is quite simple, the power of simulation is immense and this model has wide applications to sports betting.
+I'm looking to factor in head to head record as well as momentum in the model.